UrbsLab/STREAMLINE/docs/source/about.md

       * Limited by google cloud computing allowances (may only work for smaller datasets)
     * Notes: Requires a Google account (free)

-2. Locally as a Jupyter Notebook [Basic experience]:
+2. Jupyter Notebook - locally [Basic experience]:
     * Advantages:
       * Does not rely on free computing limitations of Google Cloud (but rather your own computer's limitations)
       * One-click run of whole pipeline (all phases)